kaciula/archiman/README.md

 Sample project where I showcase my typical code architecture.

+# Branch main

-Branch main contains a simple project structure with common utilities and services.
+Contains a simple project structure with common utilities and services.

+# Branch template

-Branch template contains the initial project structure and files for a fresh new project.
+Contains the initial project structure and files for a fresh new project.